Should You Buy Bitcoin Cash?

 The Economy Forecast Agency, also known as Long Forecast, unlike other forecasters sees a short term bullishness and long term bearishness for Bitcoin Cash.

-Long Forecasts predicts Bitcoin Cash to end 2021 with a trading price of $2,301.
-BCH will go through a bearish period for the year which would pull its price backwards to $1,590 by the close of 2022.
-In 2023, the crypto trading asset could be trading at $825 and closed 2024 by exchanging hands for $602.
+Long Forecasts predicts Bitcoin Cash to end 2022 with a trading price of $228.
+BCH will go through a slow growth for the year, with its price going up to $378 by the close of 2023.
+In 2024, the crypto trading asset could be trading at $327.

 Bitcoin Cash Prediction in 2025